 Prabate Kara Darshana”

-The meaning of Kardharshana prayer
+What is the meaning of Kardharshana prayer?

 “On the tip of your fingers is Goddess Lakshmi; on the base of your fingers is Goddess Saraswati; in the middle of your fingers is Lord Govinda.
 In this manner, look at your palm.”
 When we begin our day with this prayer, we look at our palm [kar], which symbolises the five organs of action and then we invoke the various deities.
 We then say that all our actions during the day will be performed with the right attitude, dedication, discipline and love.